vitostamatti/pydes/docs/index.md

 sim.run()
 ```

+If you are interested in learning about what is Discrete Event Simulation you can start your journey in the [overview](overview.md) section.

-Start your journey in the [overview](overview.md) section or check out the [examples](examples.md) for guidance on how to create simulation environments, schedule events, and analyze simulation outcomes.
+If you want some hands-on leraning experience, you can check out the [quick-start](quick-start.md) and [examples](./examples/index.md) sections for guidance on how to create simulation environments, schedule events, and analyze simulation outcomes.

 ## Feedback and Support